-- Go through the things you need to consider when selecting a platform
+- The things you need to consider when selecting an ecommerce payment platform

 Have you ever tried to buy an item only to find out that the purchase process is overly complicated and not worth your time?
 There’s a good chance you did.
 Most shoppers come across this problem more often than you think.